sergeyen7/sergeyen7.github.io/index.md

 If we increase the profit to a ratio of 3:1, then with 25 percent of profitable trades there will be zero profit, with 26 percent of profitable trades we will have a small profit.

-What if we cut the losses early and let profits grow even more?
+What if we let profits grow even more?
 With many small losses and few big profits, the amount of profits will be much larger than the amount of losses.

 Here's a table showing the required winning rate for different risk-reward ratios to be profitable in trading: